and self-motivated students wishing to explore major courses of study not

 interdisciplinary major (see below).

-stating his or her aims and the way the major will satisfy them.
+stating his or her aims and the way the major satisfies them.

-- The student and advisor will recruit one or two more faculty members to
+- The student and advisor recruit one or two more faculty members to

 constitute the supervisory committee for the major.
-The advisor will chair this
+The advisor chairs this

 committee.
-The committee will review and approve, with possible modifications,
+The committee reviews and approves, with possible modifications,

 the proposed major and its justification.

-proposed major, signed by the student and the members of the committee, will be sent to the
+proposed major, signed by the student and the members of the committee, is sent to the

 Associate Provost for approval, along with the student’s narrative